-The mission of the National Association for the Advancement of Colored People is to secure the political, educational, social, and economic equality of rights of rights of all persons and to eliminate race-based discrimination.
+The mission of the National Association for the Advancement of Colored People is to secure the political, educational, social, and economic equality of rights in order to eliminate race-based discrimination and ensure the health and well-being al all persons.

 The following statement of objectives is found on the first page of the NAACP Constitution—the principal objectives of the Association shall be to: